-It’s been a long time coming, but the opening of the first permanent Disney Parks attraction dedicated to Moana is finally on the horizon.
-Just like Moana does in the movie, guests will be able to interact and play with water as they enjoy this outdoor trail in Epcot.
+If you’re a fan of Moana, then this attraction is for you.
+Just like Moana does in the movie, you’re able to interact and play with water as you enjoy this outdoor trail in Epcot.

-According to the Walt Disney World website, Journey of Water will give visitors the opportunity to “learn about the importance of water and discover its playful personality.”
+As described by Disney, Journey of Water gives you the opportunity to “learn about the importance of water and discover its playful personality.”

-Find out everything we know so far about this upcoming attraction in our complete guide to Journey of Water, Inspired by Moana.
+Find out everything we know about the attraction in our complete guide to Journey of Water, Inspired by Moana.

 Journey of Water, Inspired by Moana Quick Facts

-Description: Journey of Water, Inspired by Moana is an outdoor trail that guests will take in at their own pace as they explore and interact with playful water features themed after the popular animated movie.
-More details are almost certainly coming soon as we get closer to the attraction’s late 2023 opening date.
+Description: Journey of Water, Inspired by Moana is an outdoor trail that guests take in at their own pace as they explore and interact with playful water features themed after the popular animated movie.
+The experience includes lots of water features and fountains to help guests learn how the cycle of water works.

 Location

-Journey of Water will be found in the World Nature neighborhood of Epcot, which is close to the entrance of the park.
+Journey of Water is found in the World Nature neighborhood of Epcot, which is close to the entrance of the park.
+It’s near The Seas with Nemo and Friends attraction and Coral Reef Restaurant.

 How to Experience Journey of Water, Inspired by Moana